ndd21/PHYS281/docs/demo-data-types.md

     where is should ne noted that we have had to use `str` to convert the integer valued `age` into a string.

-    We recommend using the `format` method of string formatting, although it more important to pick one method and be consistent throughout your code.
+    We recommend using the `format` method of string formatting, although it's more important to pick one method and be consistent throughout your code.

 ### Unicode, escape characters and "raw" strings

-In Python 3, strings are by default [unicode](https://home.unicode.org/) strings.
+In Python 3 strings are by default [unicode](https://home.unicode.org/) strings.
 This means that in addition to the standard Roman alphabet keyboard characters, they can include characters like: accented letters, non-Roman alphabet characters, and various emoji symbols: